 The Practicum Instructor remains at the center of practicum education and is the key to the quality of the practicum experience for an individual student.
-Potential Practicum Instructors are identified in conjunction with the agency but approval rests with the Practicum Office.
+Potential Practicum Instructors are identified in conjunction with the agency but approval rests with the Office of Practicum Education.
 Criteria for the selection of Practicum Instructors include the following:

-- 1. The primary Practicum Instructor of record must have a Master's degree from an accredited school of social work.
-At least two years of post-graduate experience is necessary for supervision of MSSW students.
-For international practicum, cultural competence and global realities require a broader understanding of professional social work preparation around the world, but comparable Practicum Instructor ability to support student education is always sustained. - 2.
+- 1. Practicum Instructor of record must have a Bachelor's or Master's degree from an accredited school of social work.
+At least two years of post-graduate experience is necessary for Practicum Instructors with their BSW degree to supervise. - 2.
 The Practicum Instructor must be recommended by the host Agency as competent in the profession and capable of student instruction.
-The Agency must also agree to support the Practicum Instructor in the educational role.

-- 3. The Practicum Instructor must agree with the learning goals of professional Social Work education and be committed to quality education for the student. - 4.
+The Agency must also agree to support the Practicum Instructor in the educational role. - 3.
+The Practicum Instructor must agree with the learning goals of professional Social Work education and be committed to quality education for the student. - 4.
 The Practicum Instructor is required to work closely with the School in the assignment of case material and is responsible for providing timely feedback to the School on the progress of the individual student through the Faculty Liaison. - 5.
 The Practicum Instructor is expected to participate in the ongoing mutual exchange of ideas with the faculty.
 One arena for this is in the seminars and workshops that are held during the year. - 6.
 The Practicum Instructor is expected to attend orientation sessions, complete online training modules available through the School's website and/or be available for individual orientation by the Faculty Liaison. - 7.
 The Practicum Instructor for out of town or state placements must be on-site and licensed in accordance with that state's requirements. - 8.
 The Practicum Instructor must be willing and able to contribute to the evaluation of the student through written documents including: process recordings, learning contract, and the student evaluation instrument. - 9.
 The Practicum Instructor should have been employed at the agency for at least six months prior to supervising interns.
 This requirement may be reviewed and exceptions approved by the Assistant Dean for Practicum Education (ADPE) under compelling circumstances, especially if the Practicum Instructor is a known partner.

 Although an onsite Practicum Instructor provides the preferred method of supervision, due to the movement of social work into non-traditional settings, this is not always feasible.
-When an approved agency is unable to provide a full time Practicum Instructor to work with the student, the following options are available with final approval resting with the UT Office of Practicum Education:
+When an approved agency is unable to provide a Practicum Instructor to work with the student, the following options are available with final approval resting with the UT Office of Practicum Education: